-Our Hostetler photograph collection includes images from around the time of the disaster, showing the fashions of the time.
-And while the Midwestern styles of the land-locked probably weren’t as cutting edge as the shipboard couture of the upper classes, they still give the general idea of what people were wearing at the time.
+Our Hostetler photograph collection includes portrait images from around the time of the disaster.
+And while Midwestern land-locked fashion sense probably wasn’t as cutting edge as the shipboard couture of the upper classes, they still give the general idea of what people were wearing at the time.

 It was cold in the Northern seas, and a walk on the decks meant bundling up, even when it was sunny.
 And if there’s one thing Midwesterners know, it’s how to dress warmly!
 Miss Anna England is on the left, and Mrs. Myrtle Dow is on the right:

-Underneath their coats, First Class passengers wore something far more . . more . . . especially for dinners and the occasional shipboard soirée.
-Mrs. Christine Rieche and Mrs. Edward Roberts have yet to remove their hats :
+Underneath their coats, First Class passengers wore something far more . . more, especially for dinners and the occasional shipboard soirée.
+Mrs. Christine Rieche and Mrs. Edward Roberts are prepared for this, though they have yet to remove their hats :

 But Mrs. Edith Wilson and Mrs. Botsford might have risked the social faux pas to keep their pretty chapeaux on their heads:

 Miss Ethel Anderson, Miss Delphia Dooley, and Mr. Philip Sontag show what the younger crowd might have worn:

 If you would like to know more about the actual passengers of the Titanic, including famous people, rich people, and people who behaved strangely—as well as the society standards of shipboard life and many other things about the world’s most famous ship—Liza Gilbert, the library’s Youth Services Coordinator and resident Titanic expert, will be presenting Titanic: 100 Years Later at our Fairmount Branch at 6:30 p.m. on April 12.

 And in the meantime, you can peruse the Davenport Public Library’s News & Events blog, which is featuring Fun Facts about the Titanic this month!